Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 Fire resistive buildings are made of reinforced concrete or steel with fire-resistant materials that allow them to withstand fire for at least two hours.
 They are the most expensive to rebuild.
 They have the lowest risk of fire damage and loss, thus have the lowest insurance premium.

-As a commercial property owner, you want to know the construction type of your building so you can choose the type that suits your needs and budget.
+As a commercial property owner, you want to know the construction type of your building so you can understand how it affects your coverage options and costs.
 You also want to understand how the type affects your lessor’s risk insurance.
-That way, you can get the best coverage and the best price for your property.
+That way, you can work toward a balance of coverage and cost that fits your situation.

 How to Reduce Your Lessor’s Risk Insurance Premium